Lambertus7/Sushi/README.md

 ...<br>
 <br>
 **_Order Overview_**<br>
-In this modal dialog, you will have your set of orders with its corresponding amounts for each item and its prices; showing the grand total at the end.
+In this modal dialog, you will have your set of orders with its corresponding amount for each item and its prices; showing the grand total at the end.
+It may even be possible to increase or decrease particular items so that the customer does not need to close the dialog window and have to search for the item individually.

+### Design

+There will be some cute sushi icons in the mix.
+Definitely to indicate whether or not something is vegeterian or not.
+Maybe have cat sushi chef as the background of the modal dialog window(?) and or next to the order button.